RossGeerlings/webstor/README.md

 ## Prerequisites
 ### Applications
+  * Masscan
-  - Masscan with sudo nopasswd for any user executing Masscan scanning via WebStor
+    - **If you will be using a cron job to update the database (typical), it is critical that you configure sudo nopasswd for any user executing Masscan scanning via WebStor.**
-  - MariaDB 10.0.5 or later
+  * MariaDB 10.0.5 or later
+    - The default credentials used by webstor will be root and a blank password.
+      See the "Secure options" section for configuring WebStor to use other usernames and passwords.

 ### Python libraries
-  - pip3 install dnspython
+  * pip3 install dnspython
-  - pip3 install beautifulsoup4
+  * pip3 install beautifulsoup4
-  - pip3 install mysql-connector-python
+  * pip3 install mysql-connector-python
-  - pip3 install js-regex
+  * pip3 install js-regex
-  - pip3 install gevent
+  * pip3 install gevent
+  * pip3 install requests

 ### Availability via PyPI
-  - If you are simply looking to run WebStor and not edit it, you may install the prerequisite applications and then use 'sudo pip3 install webstor'.
+  * If you are simply looking to run WebStor and not edit it, you may install the prerequisite applications and then use 'sudo pip3 install webstor'.
+  * After installing WebStor via PyPI, webstor will be in the path and can be run with at the command line regardless of working directory with 'webstor' instead of 'webstor.py', e.g. 'webstor -g'.

 ## Basic usage
 ~~~